 I was good at working, providing a home and taking care of others so I kept the wheels of life turning for myself and my children.
 I'd learnt that lesson well and there is much to be said for the ability to keep putting one foot in front of the other and getting the next meal on the table.
 This is why women are such great survivors and outlive men consistently.
 Women stay busy, putting others needs before their own, taking care of homes in the same simple ways that women have done for generations.

 My early career was spent working in health, beauty, law and education.
 Divorced at 23 with two small children to support, I worked my way through university, studying psychology and history and eventually found my way into the education system.
 I had no desire to be a teacher but it paid well, had long holidays and short working hours and I could be there for my kids.
 I hated most of it and frequently cried on the way to school, knowing that 8Z would make mince meat out of me but I spent more than 23 years as a high school teacher.

-For a long time I was obsessed with psychology, philosophy, mysticism, consciousness and Awakening and devoured every book I could find on metaphysics, quantum science, healing, meditation, channeling, spirituality and the occult.
+For a long time I was obsessed and devoured every book I could find on psychology, philosophy, mysticism, consciousness and awakening, metaphysics, quantum science, healing, meditation, channeling and spirituality.
 I am by nature curious, a thinker with a thirst for knowledge.
-I was also being guided to study what I needed to know to to fulfill my life purpose.
+I was also being guided to study what I needed to know to fulfill my life purpose.